 Education Abroad Programs

-Binghamton University currently sponsors over 50 education abroad and exchange programs in wide variety of locations and sites - and new programs are constantly being developed.
+Binghamton University currently sponsors over 50 education abroad and exchange programs in a wide variety of locations and sites—and new programs are constantly being developed.
 In addition, Binghamton students have access to nearly 1,000 education abroad programs sponsored by SUNY institutions, and even have the option of looking at programs outside the SUNY system.
-For more information, visit https://www.binghamton.edu/iegi/
+For more information, visit https://www.binghamton.edu/iegi/.

-The Education Abroad Withdrawal Policy is guided by both the SUNY tuition liability schedule and the campus policy for broad based fee liability.
-Financial liability for Education Abroad programs begins to accrue on the Education Abroad program's published start date.
-As such, financial liability is calculated based on the published start date and the withdrawal date.
+The Education Abroad withdrawal policy is guided by both the SUNY tuition liability schedule and the campus policy for broad-based fee liability.
+Financial liability for Education Abroad programs begins to accrue on the first day of classes on campus at Binghamton University for the term the student is studying abroad.
 Education Abroad Program Fees paid for by Binghamton University, on behalf of a student, prior to the Education Abroad start date are the full financial responsibility of the student, regardless of when the student withdraws from the program.
-Questions about withdrawing from an Education Abroad Program should be directed to: firstname.lastname@example.org.
+Questions about withdrawing from an Education Abroad Program should be directed to email@example.com.

 University Summer Session